More new banks line up to take on Britain's big high street lenders

 Opposition Labour Party leader Ed Miliband has said he will consider limiting the market share of big banks should his party come to power in next year's election as scandals at top banks spark calls for more competition.

-Just five banks - HSBC, Royal Bank of Scotland, Barclays, Lloyds and Santander UK - still account for more than three-quarters of lending despite several challengers entering the market in recent years.
+Just five banks - HSBC (HSBA.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L), Lloyds (LLOY.L) and Santander UK (SAN.MC) - still account for more than three-quarters of lending despite several challengers entering the market in recent years.

 Back in 2010 Metro Bank became the first new lender to emerge for over a century, highlighting in difficulty of launching a new bank.